jmlarson1/optsb/code/gym_envs/gym-optsb/README.md

 Gym environment(s) for optsb.
 Start with general (gym_optsb) and then build custom offline, online, specific parts of the accelerator envs from this.

 ### TODO
- - [ ] clean up action space with discrete values
+ - [X] clean up action space with discrete values
+    - Changed to 6 values only, u/d for 3 quads and believe it is consistent throughout
  - [ ] normalize all state / obs data to -1, 1 -> then adjust state Box space
  - [ ] separate file to choose state input variables
  - [ ] similar flexibility with rewards